 Instructor: Barbara Mirano

-This class is for students grades K-2 with no previous piano experience.
-Children will experience an introduction to piano playing through a combination of group activities, ensemble playing, and individual instruction.
-Parents are encouraged to attend each session to help their children practice at home.
+Place: McCain 127 For students with no previous piano experience, children will experience an introduction to piano playing through a combination of group activities, ensemble playing, and individual instruction.
+Parents are encouraged to attend each session to help their child practice at home.
+No class Mar 10.